Heart Health LogoPolicosanol header image

 The withdrawal rate for policosanol in short and long-term clinical studies was comparable or even lesser than that of placebo; only 0.2 % policosanol-patients withdrew before conclusion of the study as a result of an adverse experience, compared with 0.6 % of placebo patients.
 Comparative studies have shown a dropout rate due to side effects of 0.9% in policosanol-treated patients compared with a 4.4% rate for those treated with other lipid-lowering drugs (e.g., statins, fibrates, probucol, and acipimox).

-In a large post marketing surveillance study, the tolerability of policosanol was assessed in 27,879 patients (17,225 patients for two years and 10,654 patients for four years).
+In a large post marketing policosanol research surveillance study, the tolerability of policosanol was assessed in 27,879 patients (17,225 patients for two years and 10,654 patients for four years).
 All of the patients were treated for at least one month.
 During the study, 86 patients (0.31%) reported adverse effects, the most frequent of which was weight loss.

 A single dose (1,000 mg/day) as much as 50 times the maximum recommended dose (20 mg/day) administered to healthy volunteers produced no adverse reaction, hence no over dosage symptoms have been detected.